ckarlof/engineering-roles/managers/engineering_manager.md

 ### Should haves
 * A few years experience as a tech or team lead
-* A solid understanding of how engineering teams work and how they collaborate with other functions (QA, product, UX, marketing, release management, etc.)
+* An understanding of how engineering teams work and how they collaborate with other functions (QA, product, UX, marketing, release management, etc.)
-* Top notch communication skills with engineers and people in other functions (QA, product, UX, marketing, release management, etc.)
+* Solid communication skills with engineers and people in other functions (QA, product, UX, marketing, release management, etc.)
 * Experience managing engineering work breakdowns, timelines, and dependencies for complex projects
 * A desire to grow and learn as a manager, grow and develop others, and get results through others rather than personal technical proficiency
 * Willingness and ability to support others navigate a challenging decision or change in the company/team
 * Curiosity to learn and understand what you don’t know

 ### Job expectations
-#### Results
-* Lead a team that routinely delivers code to product requirements, delivery dates, and quality standards.
-* Partner with recruiting to successfully recruit, hire, and onboard new engineers for your team in a timely manner.
-* Manage the professional development budget for your engineers (both time and $$), approve/deny requests
-* Make supportable bonus, compensation change, and promotion recommendations for your engineers to your manager

 #### Management
 * Be accountable for your team's goals and responsibilities and see them through to completion
+    * Build a team that routinely delivers code to product requirements, delivery dates, and quality standards.
     * Provide your engineers clear direction and accountability
-    * Create and align team’s and individual’s short and long term objectives based on team and company goals
+    * Create and align team’s and individual's short and long term objectives based on team and company goals
     * Proactively manage risk and help fix project delays & issues
-    * Maintain and improve processes for measuring and tracking project timelines and individual and team success
+    * Maintain and improve processes for tracking project timelines and success metrics
-* Identify ways to reduce distractions, interruptions, and unplanned work for the team
+* Identify ways to reduce distractions, interruptions, and unplanned work for the team; debug and solve workflow problems in your team's processes
-* Model bringing actionable solutions to problems and teach others how to do the same
-* Continuously improve our interview and hiring processes.
+* Partner with recruiting to successfully recruit, hire, and onboard new engineers for your team in a timely manner.
+* Manage the professional development budget for your engineers (both time and $$), approve/deny requests
+* Make supportable bonus, compensation change, and promotion recommendations for your engineers to your manager

 #### Leadership
 * Build a capable, inclusive, and cohesive team, and check in regularly to understand overall morale; work to repair misunderstandings